Why is My Car Humid Inside

 Cold air holds less moisture, causing condensation inside your car.
 Warm breath and wet clothes add humidity.
 Poor ventilation traps moisture, making the interior feel damp and humid in winter.

-How Does A Clogged Ac Cause Car Humidity?
+How Does a Clogged AC Cause Car Humidity?

-A clogged AC drain blocks water removal from the system.
+A clogged AC evaporator drain blocks water removal from the system.
 This causes moisture buildup inside the car.
 The trapped water increases humidity and fogs windows, reducing comfort and visibility.

 Can Wet Carpets Cause Car Interior Humidity?